billw2/rpi-clone/README.md

 #### Clone to manually partitioned hard drive
 I wanted to have a Pi3 hard drive USB boot with extra data partitions and I want to be able to clone back to 2 partition SD cards for use in other SD card booted Pis.
-So my USB disk, which was showing up as sdc, was manually partitioned with partitions of the appropriate types and file systems made with mkfs.
+So my USB connected hard drive, which was showing up as sdc, was manually partitioned with partitions of the appropriate types and file systems made with mkfs.

 Raspbian on the Raspberry Pi needs for the first two partitions to be:
 ```